MifuneSG/FCAT/README.md

 ## Features

 ### 🔐 One-click EVE SSO login
 Logs in through EVE's official OAuth2 SSO in your browser.
-App credentials are baked into the build, so testers never enter a client ID/secret.
-No passwords are stored locally.
+No passwords Stored Locally

 ### 🛰️ Main menu
 Shows your character portrait, corp/alliance, and live fleet-detection status.
 From here you can enter fleet ops, open the Intel Tools, or open Settings.